kjardine00/LearningFrontend/Project1-Resume/README.md

-# Hello This is project 1 of learning to Frontend the best.
+# Project 1 of learning to Frontend.

 https://roadmap.sh/projects/single-page-cv